MADE IN THE UK. SHIPPED WORLDWIDE

 The Glute Ham Raise is a compound exercise which effectively targets the posterior chain muscles.
-The muscles include the glutes, hamstrings, calves and those along the spine (as indicated in the image).
-It’s also perfect for improving your stabilisation muscles, this is because you engage your core throughout this exercise.
+These muscles include the glutes, hamstrings, calves and those along the spine.

-The movement can be carried out either by using a glute ham raise machine (sometimes referred to as a glute ham developer) or by using a variety of accessory items to allow the exercise to be done on the floor.
+The exercise can be carried out either by using a glute ham raise machine (sometimes called a glute ham developer) or by using a variety of accessory items so you can do the exercise on the floor.

-It’s definitely one of the more difficult movements to execute but when done correctly it offers fantastic carry over to other compound exercises such as deadlifts and squats.
-This is one of the reasons this movement is popular amongst powerlifters, who are always looking for ways to improve on their personal best.
+It’s definitely a challenging exercise but when done correctly it offers fantastic carry over to other compound exercises such as deadlifts and squats.
+This is one of the reasons it’s so popular amongst powerlifters.

 As mentioned above there are a couple of ways of executing the glute ham raise exercise but, if you don’t have access to a glute ham raise developer / machine you may want to consider the following.